bondr007/HowTo-ActiveDirectory-LDAPS-Openssl/README.md

 ### Add Cert to all domain controllers.
 To add the cert and privatekey to all of our domain controllers we need to export the cert/privatekey to a pfx file to be imported on each AD DC.

-First we need to get the Thumbprint of our cert to export it.
-Run this powershell to list your certs under the __Cert:\LocalMachine\My__ cert store.
+First, we need to get the Thumbprint of our cert to export it.
+Run this powershell to list your certs under the __Cert:\LocalMachine\My__ cert store:
 ```powershell
 PS C:\LDAPS> Get-ChildItem "Cert:\LocalMachine\My"